 All over the bustling city, you’ll see these ubiquitous yellow three-wheeled vehicles.
 These motorized Indian versions of tuk tuks are by far the most exciting mode of Chennai transport, and will get you around the city cheaply and quickly.

 In the traffic-choked streets of Chennai, the small auto rickshaws can go faster than a car and much faster than a bus.
 Also, in the heat of mid-day, the breeze generated by the auto rickshaw zipping along the streets is a great way to cool down, even if just a little.

 But, they can involve a little hassle, so here are our tips on how to hail a Chennai auto rickshaw, how to negotiate, and how much you can expect to pay.

 To hail a driver, just flap your hand at them as they are approaching.
 If they’re looking for a fare, they’ll stop.
 It never took us more than a minute or so to find someone willing to drive us.

-Where Do You Want To Go?
+Explaining Where You Want to Go

 Initially, we tried to haggle with drivers by asking them how much they wanted to charge us, and using that as a starting price.
-One driver, however, asked me how much I wanted to pay and immediately agreed to our price.
+One driver, however, asked me how much I wanted to pay and immediately agreed to our asking price.